 Summer at Zion – May through September

 Summer at Zion is a busy!!
 And it’s hot!!
 You’ll battle the crowds on the hiking trails and on the shuttle as well as the high temperatures, around 100 degrees… both of which can be unbearable.
+Check out the Zion hikes without the shuttle!

 Use a refillable water bottle to carry plenty of water with you.
 There are places to refill marked on the park map.
 You should take measures to avoid heat illness while you are visiting.